patbaumgartner/lovebox-telegram-sender/README.md

 The app allows to send messages via Telegram Bot to a single Lovebox instance.
 Text messages and photos with captions are supported.
 Other message types (e.g. Stickers, Audio, etc.) will lead to a default message.

-_**Known Issues:** Currently Emojis can not be drawn on a Graphics2d canvas.
-Therefore Emojis are translated to a text representation._

 ## Application Setup

 To set up the app a few ids and values need to be retrieved on the Lovebox API.
 The following curl commands help to find